GehadYoussry/SQL_Project_Data_Job_Analysis/README.md

 | R        | 675          |
 |Tableau   | 367          |

-*Table of the demand for the top 5 skills in data analyst job postings*
+*Table of the demand for the top 5 skills in data scientist job postings*

 ### 4. Skills Based on Salary and Most Optimal Skills to Learn
 Exploring the average salaries associated with different skills revealed which skills are the highest paying.